G6-2Flyy/bell-portfolio/README.md

 - This project was inspiring because it afforded another opportunity to exercise and showcase continued development of relevant skills.
 - Tech industry employers value relevant work experience and proficiency.
 - This site provides colleagues and employers internet access to my professional profile.
-- E-based portfolios is the norm, especially in the tech industry.
+- E-based portfolios are the norm, especially in the tech industry.

 ## Table of Contents